tcarrio/audioctl/README.md

 * The PulseAudio website could be more readily used for existing solutions, such as [this FAQ entry](https://www.freedesktop.org/wiki/Software/PulseAudio/FAQ/#index39h3) which details how to move all applications to a certain output, something my solution currently does along with setting default audio source.
 * Audio output -> input setup, mapping output from one source to another sink.
 Could be useful for combining audio channels to feeds.
 * Pooled audio for streams (combined input/output) since OBS only seems to be pulling one source/sink at a time for me.
+* Restructure name/id configuration as according to [this Arch tip](https://wiki.archlinux.org/index.php/PulseAudio#default.pa), PulseAudio arbitrarily creates the id and is not reliable.
+	* Split config data into several files
+	* `names.conf`, pulls names from `audioctl setup` selections for long-term use
+	* `ids.conf`, loads `names.conf` and stores individual indices while service/program is running
+* Daemonize